JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 );
 ```

 We can repeat this whole process several times, ideally getting down to a single meshlet forming the root of the LOD tree.
-In practice, we can't currently get to that point for most meshes.
+In practice, my current code can't get to that point for most meshes.

 # Frame Breakdown

 With the asset processing part out of the way, we can finally move onto the more interesting runtime code section.

-The frame capture we'll be looking at is this scene with 3092 Stanford Bunnies.
-Five of the bunnies are using unique PBR materials, while the rest use the same debug material that visualizes the clusters/triangles of the mesh.
+The frame capture we'll be looking at is this scene with 3092 copies of the Stanford Bunny.
+Five of the bunnies are using unique PBR materials (they're hiding in the top middle), while the rest use the same debug material that visualizes the clusters/triangles of the mesh.
 Each bunny is made of 144,042 triangles at LOD 0, with 4936 meshlets total in the LOD tree.

 GPU timings were measured on a RTX 3080 locked to base clock speeds (so not as fast as you would actually get in practice), rendering at 2240x1260, averaged over 10 frames.